Future Family raises $9M to make fertility treatments more accessible and expand its clinic network – TechCrunch

 2021 is already looking like a different story, Claire tells me.
 “People had to sit on the sidelines,” she says.
 “People who have wanted to go forward with treatment, and now have waited 12 or more months… it’s gotten very busy.”
 According to their numbers, Claire expects the second half of 2021 to hit “record levels of activity.”

-To help with the sudden spike in demand, the company is adding more fertility clinics to its network, including CCRM — a fertility group with locations in Minneapolis, Houston, Denver, San Francisco, and a number of other major metros.
+To help with the sudden spike in demand, the company is adding more fertility clinics to its network, including CCRM — a fertility group with locations in Minneapolis, Houston, Denver, San Francisco and a number of other major metros.